michaeldyrynda/laravel-nullable-fields/README.md

 Often times, database fields that are not assigned values are defaulted to `null`.
 This is particularly important when creating records with foreign key constraints, where the relationship is not yet established.

 As of version 1.0, this package also supports converting empty arrays to `null` in fields that are cast to an array, or not.

+As of 1.1.0, this package exposes the underlying functionality which determines and sets empty fields to `null` as a public method.
+This allows users to implement their own model `saving` event listeners, by calling the `setNullableFields` method along with any additional save-time behaviours.

+As of version 1.2.0, this package handles attributes that have both casting and a mutator set.

 Note, the database field must be configured to allow null.